 - Coverage details: policy numbers, expiration dates, and coverage limits for each policy our company has.

-- Description of our company’s activities, locations, and vehicles that our business owns
+- Description of our company’s activities, locations, and the vehicles that our business owns

 - Name and address of the company requesting the certificate

 - Signature of a person authorized by the insurer to issue the certificates.